mpcrlab/RALVINN2.0/README.md

         1)OpenCV 3.0
         2)PyPNG
         3)PyQrCode and QRTools
-        4)Pygame
+        4)PyGame
+        5)cStringIO

 ##How to connect to BrookStone Rover.

+        1)Open your WIFI settings.
-        Open your wifi settings.
-Finds the Rover SSID, it usually starts with Rover_ROVERID.
+        2)Finds the Rover SSID, it usually starts with Rover_ROVERID.
-        Connecto the SSID ID.
-The green LED light on the Rover will stop flashig once a connection has beeb established.
+        3)Connect the SSID ID.
+The green LED light on the Rover will stop flashing once a connection has been established.

+##How to create a QR Code.
+        To create a QR code you will need to run CreateQRCode.
+This python script creates a qr code with whatever command you give it.

+##How does the BrookStone Rover Read QR Codes?
+        Withing the RoverPylot script there is refresh_video_feed.
+That scripts saves the image array into a file named "qr.ong".
+Then when the rover sees the QR in the feed the function qr_tools uses the built in function decoder to decode the meaning of the QR code.

-## How to control the BrookStone Rover 2.0:
+##How to control the BrookStone Rover 2.0:
         W - Forward
         S - Back
         D - Right